Features

 II

-Real cello sound
+Real orchestral sound

-Hear every note on a real cello.
+Hear every note on a real string instrument.

 III